Dealing with AngerChanneled By DAVID GREGG

 3) Focus On Opposite Emotions

-The third way to neutralize anger is to focus on the emotion that is opposite from what you are feeling.
+The third way to neutralize anger is to focus on the emotion that is opposite of what you are feeling.
 If you suddenly feel the urge to lash out at someone, focus on a feeling that is opposite, such as jubilation.
 By substituting one emotion for the other, you are simply making a choice to feel a different emotion.
-Jumping from one emotion to another is not as simple as we make it sound, but with practice the shift can be made with greater ease.
+Jumping from one emotion to another is not as simple as we make it sound, but with practice, the shift can be made with greater ease.
 This is an excellent way to demonstrate just how powerful individual choice can be in your life.

 We realize techniques like this seem as if we are suggesting negative emotions should be masked.
 That is not our intention.
 Your emotions are a genuine and honest expression of how you feel at any moment.
 We do not mean to imply that you should deny the legitimacy of your feelings.
 We merely offer these techniques to help neutralize emotions that feel inappropriate for the situation, or are causing habitual reactions that you worry have taken control of your life.